PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Case study

 \begin{itemize}[noitemsep,topsep=3pt,parsep=2pt,partopsep=0pt,leftmargin=1em] \item \emph{``PhD, Adjunct Assistant Professor in Psychiatry...''} $\to$ \seka{}: psychologist; \prismk{}: \textbf{professor} \checkmark \item \emph{``assistant professor of psychology at NUS...''} $\to$ \seka{}: psychologist; \prismk{}: \textbf{professor} \checkmark \item \emph{``Performance Architect at Cisco...''} $\to$ \seka{}: software engineer; \prismk{}: \textbf{architect} \checkmark \item \emph{``aspiring filmmaker...shoots promotional videos...''} $\to$ \seka{}: photographer; \prismk{}: \textbf{filmmaker} \checkmark \item \emph{``is a Maine comedian...''} $\to$ \seka{}: photographer; \prismk{}: \textbf{comedian} \checkmark \end{itemize}

-In most rescued cases, the occupation keyword co-occurs with a semantically related domain word or company name that sways \seka{}'s projection.
-For instance, ``Psychiatry'' and ``psychology'' pull \seka{} toward ``psychologist'' even when the biography clearly describes a professor.
-Similarly, ``Cisco'' triggers a ``software engineer'' prediction despite ``Architect'' appearing explicitly. \prism{}'s differential projection suppresses these shared domain features and more precisely isolates the occupation-describing signal, consistent with the shared-direction elimination guaranteed by Proposition~\ref{prop:discriminative}(b).
+In many rescued examples, the occupation keyword co-occurs with a related domain word or company name.
+For instance, ``Psychiatry'' and ``psychology'' accompany cases where \seka{} predicts ``psychologist'' despite the biography describing a professor; ``Cisco'' accompanies a ``software engineer'' prediction despite ``Architect'' appearing explicitly.
+These examples are compatible with the shared-feature account motivating differential projection, but they do not directly identify the internal cause of either prediction.

-\paragraph{Failure analysis.} Among the 81 samples where \prismk{} gets wrong but \seka{} succeeds, the biographies tend to contain very short or ambiguous occupation descriptions where the differential signal is inherently weak.
-The 2:1 ratio (154 rescued vs.\ 81 lost) confirms that PRISM's net effect is strongly positive.
+\paragraph{Failure analysis.} Among the 81 \qwenA{} BiasBios samples where \prismk{} is wrong but \seka{} succeeds, the biographies tend to contain short or ambiguous occupation descriptions.
+In this paired comparison, \prismk{} rescues 154 samples and loses 81 relative to \seka{}; this count does not characterize failure modes on other models or tasks.